khiemtranthien/python-oop-beginner-example/README.md

-# Python OOP Beginner Examples
+# Python OOP Examples For Beginner
 Contain some examples of using OOP in Python